zhenhuaw-me/tflite2onnx/README.md

 Any contribution is welcome to this tool.

 * If you think something is wrong, [report bugs](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=bug&template=bug-report.md&title=).
-* If some operators are not supported yet, you may [request new operator](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=operator%2C+help+wanted&template=request-operator.md&title=Operator+request%3A).
+* If some operators are not supported yet, you may [request a new operator](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=operator%2C+help+wanted&template=request-operator.md&title=Operator+request%3A).
-* It would be great if you can help to enable new operators, please join us with [How to enable new operator](docs/how-to-enable-new-operator.md).
+* It would be great if you can help to enable new operators, please join us with [How to enable a new operator](docs/how-to-enable-new-operator.md).
 * Feel free to open discussions if you have any great idea to improve this tool.

 ## Resources

+* [Introduction blog][intro]
 * [Release note](docs/release-notes.md).
 * [PyPI page][pypi].
 * [GitHub page][github].